BD Clean: Save Earth Save Bangladesh Season - 3

 The third episode (Season-3) of the exhibition with the same title was held from 30 December 2022 to 7 January 2023.
 As before, the exhibition held at the BTCL (T&T) grounds in Banani was also decorated with various structures made of discarded and non-perishable materials.
 A boundary made of discarded plastic bottles, a fish figure made of plastic bottles, a sculpture of a dead banyan tree made of cigarette filters, a sculpture of an endangered turtle made by picking up packets of chips thrown away by common people.
 Also, a huge cigarette shape with cigarette filters, a human brain and a giant grenade.
 Each installation is based on a cigarette filter.
 A portrait of Bangabandhu is made from discarded plastic bottle caps, with the quote "Bangabandhu's hand-made dear Bangladesh, we will keep it clean; in the month of great victory, this is our firm pledge".
 3 crore discarded cigarette filters, more than 45 lakh plastic bottles, more than 6 tonnes of polythene and chips packets were used in the construction of these structures.
 The exhibition was inaugurated by Atiqul Islam, Mayor of Dhaka North City Corporation.
 Tajul Islam, Minister of Local Government, Rural Development and Cooperatives, spoke as the chief guest at the closing ceremony.

 Clean campus declaration

 From 10 November 2017 to 26 January 2018, the volunteers of BD Clean carried out a continuous campaign to increase awareness about cleanliness with a 12-week clean campaign with the aim of establishing a clean University of Dhaka campus.
 On January 26, 2018, at 3 pm, after the group photo and oath, about 15 hundred BD Clean volunteers started the campus cleaning work simultaneously in 121 sections.
-After the cleaning at 6.25 pm Dhaka University Vice-Chancellor Md.
-Akhtaruzzaman declared the University of Dhaka campus as clean.
+After the cleaning at 6.25 pm Dhaka University Vice-Chancellor Mohammed Akhtaruzzaman declared the University of Dhaka campus as clean.